gkroon/gentoo-pi/README.md

 # Script to install Gentoo on a Raspberry Pi 2/3
 This script fetches an armv7a hardfp stage3 tarball, verifies its authenticity (GPG and hashes) and installs it on your card.
 It then configures the new installation to properly boot, set the correct timezone, and copies your SSH key.
-It then copies two extra scripts for you to run manually once succefully booted and logged into root to finish the installation.
+It then copies two extra scripts for you to run manually once successfully booted and logged into root to finish the installation.

 ## Full disclosure
 I'm not a developer by any means, and you may find this repository a comical attempt to automate installing Gentoo on a Raspberry Pi 2/3.
 And you're probably right, so feel free to: